12. Consumption Smoothing#

 Welfare: 13.285050962183433

-11.4.4.
+12.4.4.
 Experiments#

-First we create a function plot_cs that generate graphs for different instances of the consumption smoothing model cs_model.
+that generates graphs for different instances of the consumption-smoothing model cs_model

 This will help us avoid rewriting code to plot outcomes for different non-financial income sequences.

-def plot_cs(model, # consumption smoothing model
+def plot_cs(model, # consumption-smoothing model

 a0, # initial financial wealth